kagisearch/kagi-docs/docs/kagi/features/lenses.md

 Kagi [Lenses](https://kagi.com/settings?p=lenses) allow you to customize your searches by specifying which websites (and other parameters) you see in your results.
 We provide a few Lenses to get you started, such as one to search only online discussions and forums.

-Here's an example using the built-in EDU lens:
+Here's an example using the built-in Academic lens:

 <img src="./media/lens.gif" width="675" alt="Lens Example"><br />